 Dr. Thomas O'Neil, who practices in Warren, MI, is a medical specialist in neurology (brain & spinal cord disease).
-Clinical interests for Dr. O'Neil include bloodless medicine/transfusion-free surgery.
-He is in-network for AARP, Blue Cross/Blue Shield, and Aetna, in addition to other insurance carriers.
-He attended medical school at Michigan State University College of Osteopathic Medicine.
-He is professionally affiliated with St. John's Hospital.
+He is especially interested in bloodless medicine/transfusion-free surgery.
+Dr. O'Neil takes AARP, Blue Cross/Blue Shield, and Aetna, as well as other insurance carriers.
+He is a graduate of Michigan State University College of Osteopathic Medicine.
+He is affiliated with St. John's Hospital.

 Conditions / Treatments